sar-valliappan/Assist/README.md

-# ASSIST Course Lookup
+# Transferology - California Transfer Courses Lookup

-This Python project allows you to query the ASSIST API and retrieve course articulation information between California community colleges and universities.
+This Python project allows you to retrieve course articulation information between California community colleges and universities.

+I wanted to take a community college class over the summer to satisfy prerequisites for a class next fall.
+However, there's no easy way to search for all the community colleges that offer that class.

-Assist.org currently does not have the functionality to search for what community college courses correlate to a given 4-year university course, only the other way around.
+Assist.org currently only allows a user to search for what course at a selected 4-year university is equivalent to a given course at a community college.
+There is no way to reverse this search, allowing the user to search for all community college courses that are equivalent to a given course at a 4-year university.
 This project aims to fix that.

 ---